Oobah Butler

 Oobah Butler (born February 13, 1992) is an English author and filmmaker.
 In 2017, he created The Shed at Dulwich, a fictional restaurant which became the highest-rated venue in London on TripAdvisor despite having never served a dish.
 In April 2019, Butler's debut book How to Bullsh*t Your Way to Number 1 was published and became a Los Angeles Times bestseller.
 In 2021, he became co-host of Catfish UK.
 In 2023, he released the documentary The Great Amazon Heist on Channel 4.
+In 2026, his new film How To Trick Your Way Onto The Property Ladder came out on Channel 4.

+Early life

+Born as Paul Arthur Oobah Butler in Birmingham, one of six children from Feckenham, to a mother, a nurse, later, a funeral home worker, and a father with an accounts office job who also traded vinyl records.
+From the time he was a baby, Butler was nicknamed Oobah, later, he made Oobah his legal name.

 Career

 Butler began writing for Vice Magazine in October 2015 after successfully pitching an article in which he challenged himself to be a more successful door-to-door salesman than one of the Jehovah's Witnesses.
 Over the next two years, he regularly contributed articles to Vice (including a story in which he created a "DIY sex robot" from household items and fruit) and eventually started making short films that were shared on the site's social media channels.